 Yes, you will be asked to submit a medication log for any child that needs to take medicine while at camp.
 The medicine will be kept in a locked box and administered by a resident/program assistant as needed under the care of the nurse.

 How do you accomodate children with food allergies?

-Each child needs to provide a medical form prior to attending camp.
-Please note any allergies on that form and we will accommodate as needed.
+Each child needs to provide a medical log prior to attending camp.
+Please note any allergies on that log, and we will accommodate as needed.